 Meet our Members

 Heather Barton AM - Secretary, Image and Marketing

 My interest in Rotary goes back to 1999 when I was nominated to join the Rotary Club of Melbourne.
-Since moving permanently to the Peninsula and taking up full time work at Seawinds Community Hub (Rosebud West), my membership was transferred to Rosebud-Rye in October 2015.
+Since moving permanently to the Peninsula and taking up work in Community Centres on the Southern Peninsula, my membership was transferred to Rosebud-Rye in October 2015.

 My life in Rotary has focussed almost entirely on Community Service, with involvement in projects to address homelessness, poverty and assistance for disadvantaged young Victorians.
 Currently, I am enjoying the role of Secretary and involvement in Marketing/Image and Communications.